Devotional Thought

 Pastor Jim Bollin

-Jim and his wife Sherri have four grown children and one grandchild.
+Jim and his wife Sherri have four grown children and two grandchildren.
 You’ll find that they are family oriented, kid friendly, enjoy good food, relish their time with family and friends, and the simple blessings of life.

 Growing up as a Christian, Pastor Jim joined the Adventist church in 1989, and entered the pastoral ministry in 1995.
 Since graduating from Andrews Seminary in 1999, he has pastored in both the Oregon and Idaho Conferences.